 I worry for my city, so densely populated.
 I worry for other cities, too, and the world around me.
 I worry about the mostly kind and peaceful citizens in this world, and hope that peace, and kindness can somehow be restored.

 I wish I could stay here.
-There is a foul wind of change i the air.
-I don’t like it a bit.
+There is a foul wind of change in the air.
+I don’t like it one bit.

 Sending Love and Peace to you my lovely readers.